The Fetch (album)

-The Fetch is the second album by Linda Hoyle, released by Angel Air on 7 August 2015.
+The Fetch is the second album by Linda Hoyle which released by Angel Air on 7 August 2015.
 The album was produced by her long time friend and former bandmate Mo Foster.
-On 29 June 2015 Hoyle released a promotional video for the album's first track, "The Fetch".
+On 29 June 2015, Hoyle released a promotional video for the album's first track, "The Fetch".

 Background

 Although Hoyle and Foster had remained good friends since working together in the early 1970s, it was not until 40 years later that they decided to write and record together again.
 The impetus for this was a performance (released as The Baskervilles Reunion 2011) at Sussex University's 50th anniversary celebration.
-With Hoyle living in Canada and Foster in the UK it was difficult to negotiate a working process, so it is not surprising that The Fetch took nearly three years to make.
+With Hoyle living in Canada and Foster in the UK, it was difficult to negotiate a working process.
+So, it is not surprising that The Fetch took nearly three years to make.
 Logic Pro and Pro Tools were vital ingredients in the success of the project, though few of the musicians found working under these circumstances an optimal procedure.
 Although most recording is now undertaken in this way, the separation of musician from musician requires enormous attention to rhythmic detail and cohesion.
 After about a year of recording, Foster and Roger Wake, who was the recording engineer on Pieces of Me, travelled to Canada to mix the album over a two-week period.
 Wake then mastered the final mix in his studio in Lisbon.
 For more details, see Tom Semioli's "From Affinity to the Fetch: My Conversation With Linda Hoyle and Mo Foster" and Alan D. Boyd's video "Linda Hoyle: The Fetch", describing the making of the album.